vipulnaik/diet-exercise-health/events/2024/2024-10-28-tongue-tip-injury-and-itchiness.md

 my evening meal I might skip walnuts -- I have not decided as of the end of the first meal.
 Even if I do have walnuts, I need to pay close attention to technique to eliminate sharp impacts on the tongue.

+UPDATE 2024-11-01: For the past day or so, this has been mild and intermittent enough (despite my not restricting my diet in any way, though I have tried to be more careful when chewing).
+So, I am considering the issue resolved.